BLCM/OpenBLCMM/README.md

   of known GUI issues we'll need to work through:
   - List handling (specifically in third-party tab on About dialog)
   - Header during data extraction status dialog ("nobr" tags don't work)
+  - Oh, also it might have trouble launching browser URLs?
 - Doublecheck username suppression in logs:
   - INI files
   - "installation can be found"
   - elsewhere...
+- Bundle as a "fat" Jar so that the Java version doesn't have to distribute libs.
 - Needed testing:
   - Doublecheck all `*Action` functions, post-struct-and-dev-mode-removal
   - Doublecheck file saving -- there was a lot of autoexec stuff in there